gbgbgb8/icecreamChallenge/README.md

 1. Clone this repository
 2. Open `index.html` in your browser
+3. Select your difficulty on the title screen
-3. Start serving ice cream!
+4. Start serving ice cream!

 No build process or dependencies to install - just pure web goodness!